Third Philadelphia Mint

 From King’s Views of Philadelphia.
 It did not become a public library as the caption states; it was demolished in 1902 and replaced with the Mint Arcade Building.
 A decade later, the Widener Building was constructed on the site and is still there.
 The six 24-foot-tall columns were salvaged and today stand at the entrance to Einstein Medical Center on Old York Road in Philadelphia.

 The story of the Philadelphia Mint is the story of progressively bigger buildings and better coinage machinery.
 The first mint was replaced by the second mint at Juniper and Chestnut Streets in 1833.
 This neoclassical building was too small by the end of the century, and a new home was sought.
-Broad and Cherry was the preferred site, but the owners of the land refused to sell and threatened prolonged legal action if eminent domain was used.
+Broad and Cherry was the preferred site, but the owners of the land refused to sell and threatened prolonged legal action if eminent domain was to be used.
 The Federal government turned to our neighborhood.

 The ownership history of the third Mint site is similar to the history of the neighborhood in general.
 The Lenni-Lenape had occupied the area between the Delaware and Schuylkill Rivers and called it Coaquannock, or “grove of tall pines.”
 William Penn purchased 500,000 acres of land from the Lenape in and around Philadelphia.
 He sold off these acres in 100 shares to his “first purchasers” in the early 1680s.
 Each share entitled the purchaser to two acres in the City of Philadelphia proper (Vine Street to South Street, river to river), one hundred acres in the immediate surroundings, called the liberty lands; and 5,000 acres further west.
 One share could be purchased by a group of investors and split up.
 Penn kept for himself the plot of land north of Vine Street from 12th Street west to what is now Lemon Hill.
 After his death, Andrew Hamilton, his estate lawyer was given the plot of land from Vine Street to Fairmount Street and from 12th to 19th Street.
 Hamilton called his estate Bush Hill.
 When Andrew Hamilton died in 1741, the land passed through his son Andrew II, then his other son James, then grandson William, then William's niece Ann, then Ann's daughter Ellen Lyle who married Hartman Kuhn.
 Kuhn (1784-1860) and his descendants owned much of the land that made up the former Bush Hill manor when the estate was eventually settled after William's death in 1813.
 The Bush Hill estate was subdivided and sold off starting in 1813.
 The plot of land that became the third Mint site had its first structures when the Bush Hill Iron Works located there in 1819.
 The Iron Works was named after the Bush Hill estate, as discussed here, and the Andrew Hamilton mansion itself at Bush Hill would have been one block west of the current Mint building site.